vmware/hamlet/spec/service-discovery.md

 *Figure 5.
 Example implementation of the Service Consumer (client)*

 1. The client is dialing the Federated Service Discovery API server endpoint.
-2. The client is calling registerConsumer or deregisterConsumer.
+2. The client is calling `registerConsumer` or `deregisterConsumer`.
 3. The client is receiving data from the server stream, as a response to the possible calls to the server.
-4. The client is validating and updating the local service catalog if the server has sent a registerFederatedService, deregisterFederatedService message, or answered a registerConsumer, or removing data from the local catalog if the server has answered a deregisterConsumer message sent from the client.
+4. The client is validating and updating the local service catalog if the server has sent a `registerFederatedService`, `deregisterFederatedService` message, or answered a `registerConsumer`, or removing data from the local catalog if the server has answered a `deregisterConsumer` message sent from the client.
 5. The client is in waiting state.
-Transitioning out of the waiting state requires a cancellation (for example, because deregisterConsumer has been called) or an update because the server has a catalog update to share with the client.
+Transitioning out of the waiting state requires a cancellation (for example, because `deregisterConsumer` has been called) or an update because the server has a catalog update to share with the client.
 6. The client is performing an exponential backoff.
 7. The client has encountered a fatal condition and must stop.
 8. The client is performing an exponential backoff.
 9. The client has encountered a fatal condition and must stop.
 This can occur if there are data transmission errors.

 ## Appendix B. List of Error Codes and Conditions